tpetricek/tomasp.net/source/blog/2019/cities-and-programming.md

 In any case, it seems that similar problems exist in architecture and software development, which suggests that looking at architecture for inspiration about programming is worthwhile.

-## 2. New methodologies for programming research
+## 2. Learning from urban planning and architecture methodologies

 As mentioned earlier, I think the software world can learn from architecture and urban planning in two ways.
 We can look at concrete ideas about buildings and cities or we can look at methodologies that critics of architecture and urban planning use in their work.
-In this section, I'll focus on the former.
+In this section, I'll focus on the latter.

 Perhaps the first thing that we should learn is to spend more time critically reflecting on how our methods work, when they do not work and why.
 In academic programming research,